AeroMAPS/AeroMAPS/_sources/books/documentation_airtransport.md

 # Air transport modeling

-The modeling of the air transport system presented in the AeroMAPS architecture includes the modeling of action levers to reduce the environmental impacts of the sector.
+The modeling of the air transport system presented in the AeroMAPS architecture includes the modeling of levers of action to reduce the environmental impacts of the sector.
 Before detailing their modeling in AeroMAPS, different levers of action are identified.